skyth3r/Skyth3r.github.io/content/articles/buying-a-bike.md

 ## My bike

 The bike I ended up getting is the [Carrera Crossfire 2](https://www.halfords.com/bikes/hybrid-bikes/carrera-crossfire-2-mens-hybrid-bike-2020---black---s-m-l-frames-345886.html).
-Originally I was considering getting it under my workplace’s cycle2work scheme ([cyclescheme](https://www.cyclescheme.co.uk/)) from Halfords but it turned out Halfords wasn’t a supported retailer for the cycle scheme (which also lead to me discovering that there was way more than one cycle2work scheme in the UK 😅).
+Originally I was considering getting it under my workplace’s cycle2work scheme ([cyclescheme](https://www.cyclescheme.co.uk/)) from Halfords but it turned out Halfords wasn’t a supported retailer for the cycle scheme (which also led to me discovering that there was way more than one cycle2work scheme in the UK 😅).

 In the end, I found the same bike on Facebook Marketplace and managed to get a used one (yet still in great condition) for just £150.